-This story is from Bethany Barnes, a therapist at KVC Prairie Ridge Hospital in Kansas City, KS.
-In this role, she helps children and adolescents experience healing through compassionate psychiatric treatment.
+This story is from Bethany Barnes, a therapist at Camber Kansas City (previously KVC Hospitals Kansas City).
+In this role, she helps children and adolescents experience healing through compassionate mental health treatment.
 This story was a winner in our annual KVC Story Contest.

 Noah is a boy who has faced many heartbreaking difficulties in his young life.
 He has autism, a developmental disability that made it difficult for him to interact with others.
 His mother also has intellectual and developmental disabilities that made it more challenging for her to meet his needs.